Bart Allen

 As first conceived by writers, Bart was born in the 30th century to Meloni Thawne and Don Allen, and is part of a complex family tree of superheroes and supervillains.
 His father, Don, is one of the Tornado Twins and his paternal grandfather is Barry Allen, the second Flash.
 His paternal grandmother, Iris West, is also the adoptive aunt of the third Flash, Wally West (Bart's first cousin once removed).
 Additionally, Bart is the first cousin of XS, a Legionnaire and daughter of Dawn Allen.
 On his mother's side, he is a descendant of supervillains Professor Zoom and Cobalt Blue as well as the half-brother of Owen Mercer, the second Captain Boomerang.
 In addition to these relatives, he had a supervillain clone known as Inertia.

-For most of his superhero career, Bart was the teenage sidekick to the Wally West version of the Flash.
-After West's apparent death in the Infinite Crisis crossover event in 2006, Allen grew up and became the Flash.
+For most of his superhero career, Bart was the teenage sidekick to Wally West.
+After West's apparent death in the Infinite Crisis crossover event in 2006, Bart became the Flash.
 His tenure as the Flash was brief and concluded with his death in issue 13 of The Flash: The Fastest Man Alive.
-Allen was subsequently absent for nearly two years after his apparent death, but resurfaced—young again—as Kid Flash, in 2009's Final Crisis: Legion of 3 Worlds.
+Bart remained dead for two years of publication before being resurrected in 2009's Final Crisis: Legion of 3 Worlds.
 During DC's The New 52 era, Bart Allen was reintroduced in Teen Titans as the alias of an amnesiac revolutionary from the future named Bar Torr; the character was later written out of comics, and his tenure erased from continuity by the subsequent DC Rebirth initiative.
 The original Bart Allen was brought back as part of DC Rebirth's Wonder Comics Young Justice series.

 Outside of comics, Bart has been portrayed by Kyle Gallner in the live-action television series Smallville.
 Jason Marsden voiced the character in the animated series Young Justice.
 Jordan Fisher portrays a variation of the character as the future son of Barry Allen and Iris West-Allen starting in the seventh season of The CW Arrowverse television series The Flash as a recurring character.

 Fictional character biography

-Initial reference

-As depicted in a Legion of Super-Heroes story, Barry Allen's children—the Tornado Twins—were arrested in A.D.
-2995 by the government of Earth, which had fallen under the covert control of the Dominators.
-Following a one-day trial on trumped-up charges of treason, the Twins were executed.
-According to a Daily Planet news report, Don Allen is survived by his wife Carmen Johnson (whose real name was Meloni Thawne), his mother Iris West Allen, and his two-year-old son: Barry Allen II.
-This timeline was wiped out by the events of Zero Hour: Crisis in Time miniseries.